Dream-Bean/FinalGame/README.md

 Commit #29: Fixed up menu scene.
 Tweaked death screen.
 Added win screen.
 Patched some bugs.
             Added a ton of assets.

+Commit #30: Implemented most of the turrets.
+Need a few more, and possibly some lvl2 map edits,
+            and then game is done.
+Also add parallax to main menu and possibly victory screen?